Navigating Hawaii’s Rental Market for Military Families

 Property owners in Hawaii can benefit from understanding military rental trends to attract and retain tenants:

-Competitive pricing: Setting rent slightly below market average can attract military renters who are budget conscious.
+Competitive pricing: Setting rent slightly below market average can attract military renters who are budget-conscious.

 Furnishing options: Offering furnished units can justify higher rent and appeal to PCS families.